Descent098/sws/docs/index.md

 ## API usage

 Details on API usage can be found here [https://kieranwood.ca/sws/](https://kieranwood.ca/sws/).
+All functions include logging and can be attached to with a standard logger for debugging assitance.

 You can also build local API docs by installing [pdoc3](https://pdoc3.github.io/pdoc/) (```pip install pdoc3``` or ```sudo pip3 install pdoc3```), and then running ```pdoc sws --http localhost:8080```.
 Go to a browser and type in [http://localhost:8080/sws/utilities/](http://localhost:8080/sws/utilities/)